brewster1134/bumper/README.md

 # Bumper
 ###### Protect Your Front End
-**Bumper** provides a platform for managing your front end library, with a live demo, and a command line interface, that both document, build, test, and release your libraries
+**Bumper** provides a platform for managing your front end library, with a live demo and command line interface, that can both document, build, test, and release your libraries

 ##### Demo
-* Run a single library, or any combination of libraries to see how they interact
+>* Run a single library, or any combination of libraries to see how they interact
-* Interactively change library settings on-the-fly
+* Interactively change settings on-the-fly
 * Display api documentation for developers
 * Display style-guide details for designers
 * See test results in the browser alongside each library demo

 ##### CLI
-* Test your libraries with continuous integration support
+>* Test your libraries with continuous integration support

 ##### Both
-* Build production-ready assets with all, or select libraries
+>* Build production-ready assets with all, or select libraries
 * Release semantic versions of all or individual libraries

 ---